 Can You Dry Whites And Colors Together?

-New or not to the world of laundry, you may have a method that has served you for years.
-You’ve heard about this color vs. whites debate.
+Whether you’re new to the world of laundry or not, you may have a method that has served you for years.
+You’ve heard about this color vs. white debate.

 So, have you ever stopped to consider the color of your clothes before drying them?
 I mean, have you thought about it?

 You’ve just taken a load of laundry out of the dryer.
-As you’re sorting your clothes, you realize that some are colorfast and some are not.
+As you sort your clothes, you realize that some are colorfast and others are not.
 What colors need to be dried together and should be kept separate?

 Can You Dry Whites And Colors Together?

-No, you should not dry whites and colors together because of colorfastness or color bleeding.
-In that case, the fabric gets wet and dye is extracted from its fibers and then transfer dye into other clothes.
-Additionally, damage can occur when white fabric contact with items with zippers.
+You should not dry whites and colors together because of colorfastness or color bleeding.
+In that case, the fabric gets wet, and dye is extracted from its fibers and then transferred into other clothes.
+Additionally, damage can occur when white fabric comes into contact with items with zippers.

 Dry Whites And Colors Together